 - Does your storage support virtualisation and high-availability?

-Data sheet The 24-bay Small Form Factor version of the V3700:
+Data sheet The 24-bay Small Form Factor version of the V3700 V2:

-IBM System Storage paves the way for schools to take advantage of consolidating and sharing their data with a SAN offering enterprise-class RAID storage.
+Lenovo System Storage paves the way for schools to take advantage of consolidating and sharing their data with a SAN offering enterprise-class RAID storage.
 A wide range of connectivity options (high-performance Fibre Channel (FC), Serial Attached SCSI (SAS) and/or iSCSI) are supported.
-The ability to directly attach three hosts with low-cost SAS ports offers low cost of entry.
-With multiple host connectivity options and SAS back-end technology, IBM storage is designed to improve productivity through data consolidation, availability, performance and scalability.
+With multiple host connectivity options and SAS back-end technology, Lenovo storage is designed to improve productivity through data consolidation, availability, performance and scalability.

-The storage can grow as your requirements increase by adding extra enclosures, each of which support up to 96TB of storage.
+The storage can grow as your requirements increase by adding extra enclosures.
+Maximum capacity is an incredible 3.68 PB.
 Smart SSD-optimised technology allows you to get the best performance without the expense of an all-flash array.